-Internships offer an opportunity to link your classroom learning and independent work to a professional context.
+Internships in the English program offer an opportunity to link your classroom learning and independent work to a professional context.
 These experiences provide insights into publishing, technical writing, library work, journalism, and other careers through interactions with the individuals and groups who are driving them.
 The following is a sample of internships recently held by Wells English students:

 Would you like to travel the world and write about your adventures?
 How about studying the British classics in Bath, England?
-English majors can pursue fascinating programs across the country and around the world Check out our off-campus study programs.
+English majors can pursue fascinating programs across the country and around the world.
+Learn more about study abroad programs at Wells.

 Want to see one of your stories published?
 Enjoy practicing your reporting skills?
 Wells has student publications and literary organizations that provide out-of-the-classroom and out-of-the-box learning for English majors.
 Students have the opportunity to write for publication, learn to closely edit the work of others, and meet with many visiting writers and publishers.
 Below are just a few clubs and activities that might catch your interest:

-As an English major, you'll learn to analyze and explain individual works while receiving a thorough training in the writing skills necessary for many career paths.
-Graduates of this program in recent years are now working in law, editing and publishing, marketing and public relations, social work, stage acting, law enforcement, and teaching, and can be found in a variety of graduate school programs such as Cornell University, Mills College, Brown University, the S.I.
+Recent graduates of the English program at Wells are now working in law, editing and publishing, marketing and public relations, social work, stage acting, law enforcement, and teaching.
+Our English majors have also gone on to a variety of graduate school programs at institutions such as Cornell University, Mills College, Brown University, the S.I.
 Newhouse School of Public Communications, Simmons College, and the Denver Publishing Institute.